 If you don’t want to have DuckDuckGo as your homepage anymore, you can remove it quickly.
 This is what you have to do:

 - Open Google Chrome and look for the menu icon in the right corner.
-Click on the three horizontal lines.
+Click on the three vertical dots.

 - Next, hit ‘Settings.’

 - Then, search for ‘On startup‘, which is on the left.
 Tap it.

 - Click ‘Open a specific page or set of pages’ and then ‘Use current pages.’

 - Finally, find DuckDuckGo in the list, click on the three dots next to it, and tap ‘Remove.’

 That’s it!
 You’ve now successfully removed DuckDuckGo as your homepage.

 In case you want to uninstall DuckDuckGo as an extension, or an app, that’s not a problem.
 We’ll show you how to do it in just a few steps.